- Hook and Line License

 - Crab traps that are no longer serviceable or no longer in use must be removed by the owner and properly disposed of or stored.

-- No person other than the licensee or his agent shall intentionally damage or destroy serviceable crab traps or the floats or lines to which they are attached, nor shall they remove the contents thereof.
+- No person other than the licensee or his/her agent shall intentionally damage or destroy serviceable crab traps or the floats or lines to which they are attached, nor shall they remove the contents thereof.

 - Each crab trap shall be marked with a 2-inch stainless steel self-locking tag attached to the center of the trap ceiling.
-Tags shall be supplied by the fishermen and shall have the recreational crab trap gear license number printed thereon.
+Tags shall be supplied by the fishermen and shall have the recreational fishing license number printed thereon.
 Crabbers are allowed to use a durable plastic bait box marker as an alternate means of tagging crab taps.
 Crab traps may be attached to a trotline to which at least one end is attached to a non-floating line and a visible float of at least 6 inches in diameter or 2-gallon volume size.
 Crab traps located in areas designated as freshwater north of the northern bank of the Intracoastal Waterway and west of Louisiana Hwy 70 and those areas located on the eastern side of the Mississippi River and inland from the saltwater line are not required to be marked with a float and float line, unless the trap is placed in a lake.
 Each crab trap on a trotline shall be registered with LDWF and shall have attached to it a tag bearing the crab fisherman’s license number.
 This is the LDWF number located at the top of your license.

 - All crab traps are required to be marked with a solid float at least 6 inches in diameter.
 The float must be attached to the trap with a non-floating line at least 1/4 inch in diameter.
 West of Louisiana Hwy 70, there is no mark required.